Apr 01, 23 02:27 AM

 Fittings of Angus Trim swords may loosen with usage, however they are designed with a screwed in pommel nut that can be easily tightened as the need arises.

-As Gus is no longer taking new orders and has no website, the only place where his swords can currently be purchased is from other collectors selling their personal swords on the secondary sword market.
+Gus is no longer taking new orders and has no website, and generally speaking the only place where his swords can currently be purchased is from other collectors selling their personal swords on the secondary sword market.
+However in recent years he has on occasion teamed up with Cas Iberia and Kingston Arms to release a handful of models that are priced around the $1200 mark - and does sell the odd sword or two directly from his Facebook page

 I hope this information on Angus Trim Swords has been helpful.
 To return to the Sword Manufacturers Dossier from Angus Trim Swords, click here